zarf-dev/proposals/0026-enhanced-state-management/README.md

 - A successful deploy stores an independent normalized `DeployConfig` snapshot whose digest matches the successful event; failed and cancelled deploys retain the previous snapshot, and remove attempts do not replace it.
 - `--reuse-config` copies the stored config before merging explicit new inputs, preserves unspecified prior inputs, applies explicit inputs with normal precedence, and fails before side effects when no stored config exists.
 - Default inspect, status, confirmation, and state-related log rendering does not expose the persisted config field, and loading it for reuse does not print it.
-- `DeployConfig.Digest()` is deterministic: repeated calls with the same normalized config, map literals built in a different key order, and optional components supplied in a different order produce the same digest; the digest changes when deploy config changes and does not change when only imperative `DeployOptions` fields change.
+- `DeployConfig.Digest()` is deterministic: repeated calls with the same normalized config, map literals built in a different key order, and equivalent optional-component selector strings with different whitespace, case, duplicate entries, or order produce the same digest; the digest changes when deploy config changes and does not change when only imperative `DeployOptions` fields change.
 - Config digests parse and validate as `github.com/opencontainers/go-digest.Digest` values and use SHA-256.
+- Package digest APIs and state fields use `digest.Digest`; local, OCI, and retained-state package digests preserve the exact OCI manifest digest and validate when non-empty, while empty legacy state remains readable.
 - `DeployConfig.Digest()` returns an error rather than panicking when given a value `encoding/json` can't marshal.
-- `RemoveConfig.Digest()` has the same determinism and error-handling properties as `DeployConfig.Digest()`, scoped to its smaller `Values`/`NamespaceOverride` field set; it does not change when only imperative `RemoveOptions` fields (`Timeout`, `SkipVersionCheck`) change.
+- `RemoveConfig.Digest()` has the same determinism, optional-component normalization, and error-handling properties as `DeployConfig.Digest()`, scoped to its smaller field set; it changes when `Values`, `NamespaceOverride`, or `OptionalComponents` changes and does not change when only imperative `RemoveOptions` fields (`Timeout`, `SkipVersionCheck`) change.
+- Deploy and remove apply their config's `OptionalComponents` through `filters.ForDeploy` and `filters.BySelectState`, respectively; CLI and SDK entry points produce the same selected components without applying the same validation-bearing filter twice.
+- Interactive deploy records accepted components as include selectors and declined components as exact-name exclusions before hashing, and reusing the stored config noninteractively reproduces those choices.
 - Prune scope parsing handles an absent flag, bare `--prune`, each explicit scope, a comma-separated scope list, `all`, unknown scopes, and scopes not applicable to the command.
 - `cluster-resources` and `images` independently gate their reconciliation behavior, and image pruning leaves an image alone if it's still referenced by any other deployed package, not just the one being pruned.